Gaining Scale Invariance in UAV Bird's Eye View Object Detection by Adaptive Resizing: Abstract

 \section{Abstract}

-In this work, we introduce a new preprocessing step applicable to UAV bird's eye view imagery, which we call \emph{Adaptive Resizing}.
-It is constructed to adjust the vast variances in objects' scales, which are naturally inherent to UAV data sets.
-Furthermore, it improves inference speed by four to five times on average.
-We test this extensively on UAVDT, VisDrone, and on a new data set, we captured ourselves.
-On UAVDT, we achieve more than $100 \,\%$ relative improvement in AP$^{50}$.
-Moreover, we show how this method can be applied to a general UAV object detection task.
-Additionally, we successfully test our method on a domain transfer task where we train on some interval of altitudes and test on a different one.
-Code will be made available at our website.
+This work introduces a new preprocessing step for object detection applicable to UAV bird's eye view imagery, which we call Adaptive Resizing.
+By design, it helps alleviate the challenges coming with the vast variances in objects' scales, naturally inherent to UAV data sets.
+Furthermore, it improves inference speed by two to three times on average.
+We test this extensively on UAVDT, VisDrone, and on a new data set we captured ourselves and achieve consistent improvements while being considerably faster.
+Moreover, we show how to apply this method to generic UAV object detection tasks.
+Additionally, we successfully test our approach on a height transfer task where we train on some interval of altitudes and test on a different one.
+Furthermore, we introduce a small, fast detector meant for deployment to an embedded GPU.
+Code will be made publicly available on our website.